ArkinSolomon/xpkg-client/README.md

 ##### join [$STRING] [$STRING or ...STRING]

 Join the second string onto the end of the first one (stored in the first string).
-Note that you can only use variables, although it can be used for paths, it's not recommended, use `joinp` instead.
+If the first variable does not exist, it will be created with an empty string as it's value.
+Note that you can only use string variables.
+Although it can be used for pathlike variables, it's not recommended, use `JOINP` instead.

 ##### joinp [$PATHLIKE] [$PATHLIKE or ...PATHLIKE]

 Join and format the two paths together.
-Don't use for strings, use `join` for strings instead.
+Don't use for strings, use `JOIN` for regular strings instead.

 ##### mkdir [$PATHLIKE or ...PATHLIKE] **NEED TO MKDIR IN MUTABLERESOURCE**